Restaurant in Tokyo, Japan

 The Case for Booking Tachiguisushi Sushikawa

-If you've been to one of Tokyo's high-end omakase counters — the kind where you're seated, attended to, and presented with a multi-course progression at a price north of ¥30,000 — Tachiguisushi Sushikawa is the deliberate antidote.
+If you've been to one of Tokyo's high-end omakase counters — the kind where you're seated, attended to, presented with a multi-course progression at a price north of ¥30,000 — Tachiguisushi Sushikawa is the deliberate antidote.
 Chef Shigeru Sagara runs a standup bar in Sasazuka where the format is nigiri only, ordered piece by piece, at a ¥¥ price point.
 That's not a compromise.
 That's a different argument about what sushi is supposed to be.
 And the 2024 Michelin Bib Gourmand says Sagara is winning that argument.

 The name tells you everything: tachigui means eating while standing.
 Sushi in Edo-era Tokyo was street food, fast and precise, built for people who wanted something excellent without ceremony.
 Sushikawa is a conscious reconstruction of that format, not as nostalgia tourism, but as a genuine operating philosophy.
 Sagara has been public about his scepticism toward the recent trend of packaging sushi as luxury theatre.
 The standup counter is his answer to that trend.
-Whether you agree with his position is somewhat beside the point , what matters is that the conviction shows up in the food.
+Whether you agree with his position is somewhat beside the point, what matters is that the conviction shows up in the food.

 What to Expect on Return Visits

 If you've already been once, you know the rhythm: walk in, take a spot at the counter, order from what's available that day.
 The format rewards repeat visits because piece-by-piece ordering means you can test different cuts and toppings across multiple sessions without repeating yourself.
-The approach is old-school in the leading functional sense , the chef sources with an eye toward craft rather than prestige, and the toppings reflect that.
+The approach is old-school in the leading functional sense, the chef sources with an eye toward craft rather than prestige, the toppings reflect that.
 There are no tableside theatrics and no preamble.
 The quality comes through in the product itself.

 Sourcing and the ¥¥ Price Point

 At ¥¥, Sushikawa sits well below Tokyo's omakase tier.
-That price difference doesn't come from cutting corners on sourcing , it comes from stripping out the costs that have nothing to do with the fish: the tasting-menu structure, the sake pairing ceremony, the tableside performance.
+That price difference doesn't come from cutting corners on sourcing, it comes from stripping out the costs that have nothing to do with the fish: the tasting-menu structure, the sake pairing ceremony, the tableside performance.
 Sagara's stated position is that sushi's value is in the craft and the ingredient, not the occasion-dressing around it.
 That's an argument you can evaluate directly at the counter.
 The Bib Gourmand designation specifically recognises good food at moderate prices, so the Michelin committee has independently validated the quality-per-yen equation here.

 For a returning visitor, the practical question is whether to order more broadly or go deeper on what you know you liked.
 Piece-by-piece service means both are viable.
 If your first visit was exploratory, a return visit is the time to focus: identify the cuts where Sagara's old-school technique is most visible and order those deliberately.
 That's the format working as intended.